kiwix/kiwix-js/CONTRIBUTING.md

   real-world scenarios;
 * _You **must** test your fix in both "JQuery" mode and "ServiceWorker" modes_ (under Compatibility settings).
 You will be astonished the number of times a new contributor tells us that their fix is working, but we discover they only applied the fix in one of these two modes.
 Don't be **that** contributor!
-* **Run the Unit tests** with `npm test`, whcih should run the tests in all your installed browsers.
-These test for regressions with basic functions.
-Address any issues identified.
+* Unit tests, which test for regressions with basic app functions, are run automatically with GitHub Actions on each PR and push to a PR.
+If one of these tests fails, you will want to debug.
+First, see if you can also see the failure by running the tests with `npm test`, whcih should run the tests in all your installed browsers.
+To address any issues identified, see below under "Unit tests" so you can debug;
-  If running this command proves problematic, see below under "Unit tests" for alternative ways of running them;
 * As an alternative to the Vite server, we also provide [http-server](https://www.npmjs.com/package/http-server), which you can launch by running `npm run web-server` in the root of this repository.
 This does not have Hot Module Replacement, and you will need to refresh the page yourself by doing `Ctrl-Shift-R` with DevTools open.
 Again, you will only see the latest version of your code if you turn on "Bypass AppCache" and turn off the browser's native caching (see above).